Sabuj2015/JellyCoder/README.md

 ## Overview

-`jelly_coder` scans a folder for supported videos (`.mkv`, `.mp4`, `.wmv`, `.mwv`) and re-encodes them with size-aware defaults.
+`jelly_coder` scans a folder for supported videos (`.mkv`, `.mp4`, `.wmv`, `.mwv`, `.avi`) and re-encodes them with size-aware defaults.
 It keeps subtitles/metadata, flips containers when MP4 constraints are violated, and preserves a mirrored directory tree when you choose not to overwrite in place.

 Key capabilities: